 Honesty about being wrong.
 Engineers are more comfortable with "we were wrong and here is why" than most founders, because incident reviews reward it.
 That comfort is rare and valuable in narrative work.
 The muscle is already there.
 The register is the only thing that needs to shift.

 The hero narrative.
 There is no scrappy underdog arc to force.
-Most real business moments do not have a villain, a climax, and a resolution in that order, and pretending they do is what makes founder content sound fake.
+Most real business moments do not have a villain, a climax, and a resolution in that order.
+Pretending they do is what makes founder content sound fake.

-The performed vulnerability.
+Performed vulnerability.
 "I cried in the parking lot" is not a story.
-It is a performance of feeling something, which reads as manipulative to a reader who prefers substance.
+It is a performance of feeling, which reads as manipulative to a reader who prefers substance.
 The honest version is better: "I made a decision I was not sure about, and I want to describe the tradeoff."

-The TED-talk structure.
+TED-talk structure.
 Setup, tension, resolution, takeaway.
 That is a format for a stage, where the speaker has twenty minutes and wants the audience to clap.
-For a written founder story the reader will leave the second the register goes theatrical.
+For a written piece, the reader leaves the second the register goes theatrical.
 Keep the structure of a post-mortem instead.
 Decision, context, tradeoff, outcome, what you know now.

 The abstraction reflex.
 Engineers over-generalize when writing for a broader audience, thinking the specific case is too niche.
 The opposite is true.
 "We migrated off Postgres to DynamoDB" is a story.
 "We scaled our infrastructure" is not.

 A decision.
-You chose A over B. Here is what A gave you.
-Here is what B would have given you that you now live without.
-Here is how it has played out.
-This is the most underused shape in founder content, and it is the shape technical founders write most naturally.
+You chose A over B. What A gave you, what B would have given you that you now live without, how it has played out.
+The most underused shape in founder content, and the one technical founders write most naturally.

 A tradeoff.
 You took on complexity in one place to avoid it in another.
 You hired sooner than you wanted because the cost of not hiring was higher.
 You picked a slower framework because the fast one had a cliff.
-Readers finish a tradeoff story with something they can use, which is most of what you want.
+Readers finish a tradeoff story with something they can use.

 A bug that taught you something structural.
-Not a bug as a metaphor.
-A real bug whose root cause pointed at a problem in how the team was organized, or how a decision had been made, or what a metric was actually measuring.
-Those are the stories with the most compounding value because the lesson is usually not specific to the bug.
+Not a bug as metaphor.
+A real bug whose root cause pointed at a problem in how the team was organized, a decision that had been made, or what a metric was actually measuring.
+The lesson is usually not specific to the bug.

-Spenser Skates at Amplitude has done this well for years.
+Spenser Skates at Amplitude.
 The founding team built a voice recognition product, could not figure out what users actually did inside it, wrote a crude analytics tool to answer the question for themselves, and pivoted the company into that tool.
 Skates has talked about this publicly without smoothing the pivot into a retcon.
 The wrongness stays visible.
 That is why the story carries.

-David Heinemeier Hansson at 37signals writes from the same register.
+David Heinemeier Hansson at 37signals.
 Most of what he publishes is a decision, a tradeoff, or a publicly stated position with the reasoning attached.
 He is documenting and defending, not confessing.
 The voice is argumentative and it works.

-Stewart Butterfield at Slack is the longer arc.
+Stewart Butterfield at Slack.
+The longer arc.
 Glitch failed publicly.
 The essay he wrote about that failure reads as a technical retrospective, and the Slack story is stronger because the Glitch story was told honestly first.
 Document the loss.
 The next chapter reads differently when the previous one was named clearly.

 Keep a decision log.
 Every time you make a real call, write 150 words about it.
 What you chose.
 What you gave up.
 What you were uncertain about when you chose.
 What you would need to see to change your mind.